Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 Each of these temporal types has a 'Resolution' which is defined by the smallest representable duration.
 Thus, a 'date' is a 'time point' with a resolution of 1 day.
 For representing a 'time' the resolution of the duration must increased.
 For example, time_t is a time-point with a resolution of 1 second.
 The ptime class in the Boost Date-Time Library has an adjustable resolution typically set at 1 micro-second or 1 nano-second.

-The smallest duration representable within date, days, and date_period
+The smallest duration representable within date

 is one day.
 Thus these types have a resolution of one day.
 Other temporal

-types such as hours and milliseconds provide higher resolutions.
+types such as hours

 Calendars describe the rules for for mapping the observable solar cycles into patterns such as days, weeks, months, and years.
 The Gregorian system, adopted in the sixteenth century, is the most widely used calendar system today.
 It defines the sequence of days and months in a year, as well as adjustments (such as leap years).
 The proposal uses a 'proleptic Gregorian' calendar which extends the Gregorian system back in time prior to it's adoption.